Tips for a Sustainable Summer Party

 Recycling

 With all of the soda (pop if you’re from the Midwest 😁 ) and beer cans, make sure to designate a difference between the recycling and the trash.
-Statistics say that aluminum cans can be recycled almost entirely into a new can (90%).
-And it’s actually cheaper for companies to use recycled aluminum than new.
+Aluminium is an infinitely recyclable material, and it takes up to 95 percent less energy to recycle it than to produce primary aluminium, which also limits emissions, including greenhouse gases.
+Today, about 75 percent of all aluminium produced in history, nearly a billion tons, is still in use (Source: Wikipedia).
 Instead of sending that can to sit in a landfill for hundreds of years, toss it into the recycling bin, where it can get a new life.

 ========